bayesmix-dev/bayesmix/python/README.md

 build_bayesmix(n_proc)
 ```

-this will print out the installation log and, if installation was successful, the following message
+this will print out the installation log and, if the installation was successful, the following message

 ```
 Bayesmix executable is in '<BAYESMIX_HOME_REPO>/build',